pkgxdev/dev/README.md

 Shellcode works _as well_ and is your preference.
 It has notable caveats with regard to use in tools like editors.
 It also requires you to add shellcode to your `shell.rc` files and thus is more intrusive (depending on your outlook).

+A great advantage of the shellcode is not needing to install tools you may never need again when exploring new open source projects.

 ```sh
 pkgx dev integrate